 A white dot on the left, grains of millet on the right

 Blackheads, also known as open comedones, are very common skin blemishes among young people.
-They are typical of areas with more sebaceous glands such as the back or face.
+They typically appear on areas with high sebaceous gland density, such as the back or face.

 Over time, a blackhead may regress or degenerate into bacterial inflammation.
-This is why they are also considered the predecessors of acne, especially juvenile acne.
+This is why they are also considered the precursors of acne, especially juvenile acne.

-Blackheads are formed following the opening of whiteheads: lipid oxidation and the migration of melanin-rich cells determine the typical formation of the dark cap, from which the name “blackhead” derives.
+Blackheads form following the opening of whiteheads: lipid oxidation and the migration of melanin-rich cells determine the typical formation of the dark cap, hence the name "blackhead".

-There are many factors that can influence their appearance and they often concur with each other.
+There are many factors that can influence their appearance, and they often interact with each other.
 Improper skin cleansing can facilitate the appearance of blackheads, for example.

-They are also typical of puberty, and this is due to the increase in sexual hormones (the main one being testosterone).
-Even some particularly greasy cosmetics can favor their presence.
+They're also typical of puberty, and this is due to the increase in sex hormones (the main one being testosterone).
+Even some particularly greasy cosmetics can promote their presence.

 Removing blackheads by squeezing them between your fingers is the most common and riskiest remedy.
-It could in fact promote infections and scars!
+It can lead to infection and scarring!

 • Natural cosmetic products with exfoliating action , capable of controlling and reducing excess sebum.